 UPSC Exam Preparation: Topic of the Day – Healthy States, Progressive India Report

 Healthy States, Progressive India Report is a comprehensive Health report released by the National Institution for Transforming India (NITI Aayog).
 It is an annual report which would rank States and Union Territories on incremental changes in health outcomes and overall performance with respect to the others.
 It has been developed by NITI Aayog in consultation with Technical Assistance Agency of World Bank, Ministry of Health and Family Welfare (MoHFW), States and Union Territories, domestic and international sector experts and other development partners.
+Read more on National Institution for Transforming India (NITI Aayog) on the linked page.

 It aims at promoting a cooperative and competitive spirit among States and UTs in order to rapidly bring about transformative action in achieving the desired health outcomes.